moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+### Brand success color

+This color is used for example in regards to form valiations.

+### Brand info color

+This color is used for example for availabiity information of course activities or resources.

+### Brand warning color

+This color is used for example for warning texts.

+### Brand danger color

+This color is used for example in regards to form valiations.

 #### Favicon

 This setting allows you to upload an image (.ico or .png format) that your browser will display as a favicon.